-Our 2015/16 student recruitment process is complete, and we are excited to be able to share the profile of the Charlotte Lab School Founding Class.
-We are thrilled to have attracted so many committed families from all over Charlotte who represent the diversity of our city geographically, racially, and socioeconomically.
+With our 2019-2020 student enrollment process drawing to a close, we are excited to be able to share the profile of the Charlotte Lab School's growing K-8 student body.
+We are thrilled that we continue to attract so many committed families from all over Charlotte who represent the diversity of our city geographically, racially, and socioeconomically.
 Our students...

 Come from over 31 different zip codes: the zip codes with the highest numbers are 28211 (40), 28205 (31), 28207 (27), 28210 and 28203 (22 each);

 Come from 52 out of the 91 CMS elementary schools; and,